 Lubricants

-Over-the-counter vaginal lubricants can provide relief from vaginal dryness and discomfort during intercourse.
-There are different types of lubricants on the market including water-based, silicone, oil, and hybrid.
-Each has its pros and cons, and everyone has their own preference.
-Do your research before you choose what lube, if any, to use.
-Typically, these products can make having sex feel more comfortable and enjoyable.
+Over-the-counter vaginal lubricants can provide relief from vaginal dryness and discomfort during sex.
+There are several types of lubricants on the market, including water-based, silicone, oil, and hybrid.
+Each has its pros and cons, and everyone has their own preferences.

 Counseling and therapy